Getting through 2020 and Beyond: Siobhan McMenemy

-One of the many things’ podcasts do well is help us cope with the unpredictability and constant changes that life can throw our way, especially in a year like the one we just had.
-Looking back at our first year as a network, we asked some of our members to reflect on the podcasts that got them through the global pandemic, revolution-filled year that was 2020 and beyond.
-In this series, we ask: What podcasts are helping you get through?
-What podcasts are inspiring you?
-What are your all-time favorites?
+There are a plethora of “Best of 2020” Podcast lists out there so here at Amplify we decided to do things a bit differently.
+Looking back at our first year as a network, we asked some of our members to reflect on the podcasts that got them through the global pandemic, revolution-filled year that was 2020.
+We asked: What podcasts helped you get through 2020?
+What are you listening to now?
+What are your all-time favorites?”

-Keep your eyes peeled and your ears tuned in the months to come for more behind the scenes insights from the Amplify Podcast Network.
+Keep your eyes pulled and your ears tuned in the months to come for more Favorite Podcasts posts from the Amplify Podcast Network.